-When considering how to create a portfolio for graphic design, it's important to ensure your portfolio contains the right information to clearly demonstrate who you are as a designer and who would be as an employee or contractor.
+When considering how to create a portfolio for graphic design, it’s important to ensure your portfolio contains the right information to clearly demonstrate who you are as a designer and who you would be as an employee or contractor.

 At the most basic level, a graphic design portfolio should contain:

 - A table of contents

 - Examples of your past graphic design work